AntonUBC/kaggle_wnv_prediction/README.md

 ### Feature Engineering

-As it turned out, duplicated rows could be used to substantially improve the accuracy of predictions since the number of duplicated rows introduced a "leakage" in data from which traps with large number of mosquitoes could be detected.
+As it turned out, duplicated rows could be used to substantially improve the accuracy of predictions since they introduced a "leakage" in data from which traps with large number of mosquitoes could be detected.
 Since duplicated rows were observed in both train and test data, one could easily generate a very useful
 feature: number of duplicated rows for a particular date-trap-species combination.
-Furthermore, it was tempting to use the number of mosquitoes directly in the model.
+Furthermore, given that train data contained the number of mosquitoes per trap, it was tempting to use it as a feature in the model.
 To address the absence of this information in test data, I used the number of mosquitoes per date-trap-species combination in train data to generate meta-features by constructing out-of-fold predictions for log(number of mosquitoes).
 In addition to these features, I used current and lagged weather conditions such as max and min temperature, [wet bulb](https://en.wikipedia.org/wiki/Wet-bulb_temperature), [dew point](https://en.wikipedia.org/wiki/Dew_point), and etc. The lags for each weather variable were chosen at 1, 3, 5, 8, and 12 days.
 I struggled trying to extract something useful from spraying data.
 Since it did not cover all training years (only 2011 and 2013),